Extension DGAs and topological Hochschild homology: Formal DGAs to -algebras

 The DGA corresponding to an $H\Z$-algebra is obtained using the following zig-zag of monoidal Quillen equivalences of \cite{Shipley2007DGAs}

 where the left adjoints are the top arrows and the pairs $(Z,U)$ and $(D,R)$ are both strong monoidal Quillen equivalences.
 The pair $(L,\phi^*N)$ is a weak monoidal Quillen equivalence.
 See \cite[3.6]{Schwede2003monoidalquillen} for the definitions of strong monoidal Quillen equivalences and weak monoidal Quillen equivalences.
+We often use the fact that the model categories in the zig-zag above are pointed.

 Since each Quillen equivalence in the zig-zag is a monoidal Quillen equivalence, there is an induced zig-zag of Quillen equivalences of the corresponding model categories of monoids.
 This gives the induced derived functors $\mathbb{H} \co \DGA \to H\Z \alg$ and $\Theta \co H\Z \alg \to \DGA$ in Theorem 1.1 of \cite{Shipley2007DGAs}.
 We have